How Much Should I Spend on Rent?

 Check for offers Checking for offers won’t affect your credit score.

-This article has been updated from a previous posting on October 8, 2020.
-Jessica Leshnoff contributed.
+*This article has been updated from previous postings 2021-2022.
+Jessica Leshnoff, Melina Duffet, and Kim Gallagher contributed.

 This article is for general education and informational purposes, without any express or implied warranty of any kind, including warranties of accuracy, completeness, or fitness for any purpose and is not intended to be and does not constitute financial, legal, tax, or any other advice.
 Parties (other than sponsored partners of OneMain Financial (OMF)) referenced in the article are not sponsors of, do not endorse, and are not otherwise affiliated with OMF.